DriftForgeLab/MLOps-CI-Pipeline/docs/drift-detection.md

 5. If the batch is below `min_batch_size`, exits cleanly with no output.
 6. Prints a drift summary to stdout.
 7. Saves a timestamped JSON file: `<output-dir>/<YYYYMMDDTHHMMSSZ>.json`.
+8. Logs the result to an MLflow runtime-drift run and appends a `history.jsonl` entry.
-8. Logs a warning if overall severity reaches `alert_severity` or above.
+9. Logs a warning if overall severity reaches `alert_severity` or above.
-9. In an interactive shell only, prompts for a drift decision.
+10. In an interactive shell only, prompts for a drift decision.

-The CLI exits 0 regardless of severity.
+In a non-interactive (non-TTY) run the CLI exits with code 2 when overall severity reaches `monitoring.fail_on_severity`; otherwise it exits 0.

 ## Image Batch Monitoring